VyacheslavVanin/vvvcfg/README.md

 - hierarchical
 - each node can store value, properties and subnodes.
 - referencies to other nodes to copy value or properties and subnodes
+- lists can be used as values of nodes and properties
 - comments
 - line continuation